LSSTDESC/qp/docs/user_guide/qpprimer.md

 #### Percent Point Function (PPF)

-The percent point function (PPF) is the inverse of the CDF.
-It returns the outcome {math}`x` which has a probability less than or equal to the given probability.
+The percent point function (PPF) is the inverse of the CDF, which is defined as $CDF^{-1}(x)$.
+It returns the outcome {math}`x` which has a probability less than or equal to the given probability, essentially reversing the independent and dependent variables from the CDF.
 This means that the distribution of input values is limited to the range [0,1].
 This function can be easily used to return the quantiles of a given distribution.
 For more details see [the Wikipedia page](https://en.wikipedia.org/wiki/Quantile_function).

 ```{figure} ../assets/primer-PPF-norm.svg
 :alt: Plot of the PPF of a normal distribution